aminroosta/aminroosta.github.io/_posts/2025-01-20-https-with-caddy.md

 systemctl status caddy
 ```

-The service, by default, points to the `/etc/caddy/Caddyfile`.
-Create one if it doesn't exist.
+The service, by default, points to the `/etc/caddy/Caddyfile`; create one if it doesn't exist.

 ```sh
 touch /etc/caddy/Caddyfile